 While many content creators focus on telling their stories to audiences, Samir suggests putting in equal effort to tell your story to the market.
 “The whole business is storytelling,” he says.
 “And what we saw was, when we started telling our story properly, relevant advertisers came to us.”

-“It doesn’t mean a single audience member is paying you 50 grand,” says Samir.
-He explains that when the duo launched an online course, 800 people paid $100 each to take it.
+Samir explains that when the duo launched an online course, 800 people each paid $100 to take it.
 “In what world are we getting 800 views on a post and getting $80,000 [from advertising] in exchange?”

 Social platforms are and always will be a key part of this ecosystem, even as creators diversify income and migrate audiences.
-They are, first, the springboard, the place for emerging creators to capture attention and grow audiences.
-For the established, they will always serve as a pipeline to funnel new audiences into owned channels.
+They are first the springboard for emerging creators to capture attention and grow audiences.
+For established creators, they will always serve as a pipeline to funnel new audiences into owned channels.

 Diversification across these non-owned channels is another insurance policy to consider while in what Hugo calls “the attention phase” of the creator lifecycle.
 Most creators find their groove with one platform, whether it’s the format or the audience that jibes, but will reach a threshold where expanding into new channels makes sense.
 Basically: pick a lane, but don’t stay there.